The City’s 311 service is available 24/7 and it is almost always the best way to connect.

 You can make a claim against the City if you believe the City of Edmonton is responsible for your injury or property damage.

 Similar to all municipalities throughout Alberta, residents of Edmonton have several different ways to appeal a decision taken by a municipality that affects them.

 If you have received a bylaw ticket and want to appeal it, contact 311 for information on the different appeal processes since bylaw officers have many different options for addressing problems.

 You may also look at the violation ticket issued directly by the bylaw officer or received in the mail that explains the court appearance instructions and other details.

 Once a registered vehicle owner receives an automated enforcement ticket, it becomes a Provincial Court matter.
-Options are listed on the offence notice of how to pay or contest the offence notice/ticket.

 Anyone who wishes to have the Alberta Ombudsman review a complaint must follow the procedure as set out on the Alberta Ombudsman website.